mathgladiator/adama-lang/reference/src/tour.md

 }
 ```

 This channel will allow messages of type **Draw** to flow from the client to the code outlined above.
-In this case, the code uses a LINQ query to find at most **$d.count** available random cards to associate to the Draw message sender.
+In this case, the code uses a LINQ query to find at most **d.count** available random cards to associate to the Draw message sender.

 Messages alone create a nice theoretical framework, but they may not be practical for games.
 This messaging works great for things like chat, but it offloads a great deal of burden to both the message handler and the client.
 For instance, in a game, when can someone draw cards?
 Can they draw cards at any time?
 Or during a specific game phase?